 - You can change your target line on your weight loss chart by going to your profile (click on the person symbol on the top right) and changing the rate of weight loss in the drop-down box.

 - Changing the target rate of weight loss doesn’t change your trigger calculations.
-Instead, it only changes the green line on your weight chart, which gives you a projection of where you’ll be in a couple of weeks.
+Instead, it only changes the green line on your weight chart, which gives you a projection of where you’ll be in a few weeks.

-- While your weight can jump around from day to day, seeing a trend line through your data can help you see the long-term trends and where you’re going.
+- While your weight can jump around, seeing a trend line through your data can help you see the long-term trends and where you’re going.
 When people get a glimpse of where they could be, they are encouraged to continue.

 - We suggest you start with 0.5% per week (easy).
 If you find your weight is dropping faster after a couple of weeks, you can dial up the target to 1.0% per week to match your actual progress.